 The narrow ridge was already settled in prehistoric times.
 From 1027 until around 1164 it was administered as imperial property by the Counts of Burghausen, who built the first stone complex with a ring wall and a church on the southern tip of the ridge.
-The remains of this construction from the 11th and early 12th centuries have recently been excavated and can be seen in the visitors‘ centre of the Bavarian Palace Department in the Knights’ Hall of the main castle.
+The remains of this construction from the 11th and early 12th centuries have recently been excavated and can be seen in the visitors‘ centre of the Bavarian Palace Administration in the Knights’ Hall of the main castle.

 After a short period under the Welf duke Heinrich der Löwe (Heinrich the Lion), the castle fell in 1180 to the Wittelsbachs, who maintained a toll building at the foot of the southern end of the ridge.
 Duke Otto II, der Erlauchte, (Otto the Illustrious) granted the important toll and market centre of Burghausen town status in 1235.